Minaa believes sibling relationships – biological or chosen – often reflect our earliest lessons about boundaries, belonging, conflict, and repair.

-With a background in trauma recovery, community care, and relational wellness, I create spaces that invite people to unpack family dynamics, build emotional resilience, and rewrite dysfunctional patterns.
-My work centers on the idea that siblinghood is more than a family role—it’s a powerful relational framework that can shape how we live and lead.
-Through my workshops, newsletter, and speaking engagements, I support individuals, universities, and communities in creating emotionally safer, more connected relationships.
+With a background in trauma recovery, community care, and relational wellness, Minaa creates spaces that invite people to unpack family dynamics, build emotional resilience, and rewrite dysfunctional patterns.
+Her work centers on the idea that siblinghood is more than a family roleβ€”it’s a powerful relational framework that allows us to identify and transform the unconscious patterns that either strengthen or sabotage our adult relationships.

 Why Siblinghood?

 I grew up as the youngest of thirteen in a blended family.
-That experience shaped everything — how I learned to find my voice, how I navigated conflict, and how I built trust.
+That experience shaped everything β€” how I learned to find my voice, how I navigated conflict, and how I built trust.
 Some of my deepest joys, biggest relationship questions, and earliest heartbreaks came from those sibling relationships.
 But like many people, I didn’t always have the tools or language to make sense of it.

-As a therapist and mental health educator, I began to notice how often clients returned to stories about their siblings—not just biological ones, but also the chosen family they leaned on, the friends who became like brothers or sisters, and the ways those relationships mirrored or challenged the ones they had grown up with.
+As a therapist and mental health educator, I began to notice how often clients returned to stories about their siblingsβ€”not just biological ones, but also the chosen family they leaned on, the friends who became like brothers or sisters, and the ways those relationships mirrored or challenged the ones they had grown up with.
 I realized that siblinghood is more than just a family role.
-It’s a relational framework — one that can shape how we love, lead, and build community.
+It’s a relational framework β€” one that can shape how we love, lead, and build community.

-Fun facts about me.
+Fun facts about Minaa.
 Through the

 lense of siblinghood.